Rho-estimators revisited: General theory and applications: Regression with a random design

-where $C$ is a positive constant depending on $A$ and the choice of $\psi$. \end{cor} The risk bound is the same for the two estimators and depends on the approximation properties of $\cF$ and $\cD$ with respect to $f$ and $s$ respectively.
-The proof of this corollary is given in Section~\ref{sect-pcor-reg}.
+where the infimum runs among all $m=(r,F)\in\cM$, $C$ is a positive constant depending on $A$ and the choice of $\psi$ and $\overline{V}_{m}$ is given by (\ref{eq-barVm}). \end{cor} The risk bound is the same for the two estimators and depends on the approximation properties of $\cF$ and $\cD$ with respect to $f$ and $s$ respectively.
+The proof of this corollary is given in Section~\ref{sect-pcor-reg} of the Appendix.